vartemv/WEB/README.md

 Functionality (localhost:3000/Desktop):

-- 2 api routes for adding and fetching from database (pages/api folder)
+- 3 api routes for adding, fetching, deleting from database (pages/api folder)

 - Its ugly, but you can:
   - add data to db with + sign at Desktop screen